-Andrew Baldwin, Director of Economic Development, provided an presentation outlining the current state of the US Canadian tariffs, the impacts to tariffs to Markham's businesses, uncertainty through a wait and see approach, and a need to market diversification and the response plan from Markham's Economic Development office (communication strategy, expanding outreaching to efforts to major employers, and partnering with YR, province, and feds to connect business with grants and funding.
+Andrew Baldwin, Director of Economic Development, provided an presentation outlining the current state of the US Canadian tariffs, the impacts of tariffs to Markham's businesses, and the response plan from Markham's Economic Development office.

-Alex Moore, Senior Manager, Procurement & Accounts Payable, provided a presentation on the proposed "Buy Canadian" procurement strategy, impacts to current contracts from tariffs imposed, and outlined the definition of Canadian Business for a Canadian Vendor.
+Alex Moore, Senior Manager, Procurement & Accounts Payable, provided a presentation on the proposed "Buy Canadian" procurement strategy, impacts to current contracts from the tariffs imposed, and outlined the definition of a Canadian businesses.

 - Inquired whether NAFTA (North American Free Trade Agreement) is still in effect given recent actions by the United States (U.S.) government that appear to be non-compliant.
-Staff confirmed that the City is currently abiding by the rules outlined in CETA (Comprehensive Economic and Trade Agreement) with the European Union and CFTA (Canadian Free Trade Agreement) and are not directly subject to the provisions of the the Canada-United States-Mexico Agreement (CUSMA). - Thanked staff for the quick turnaround on the report and asked whether it would be possible to exclude U.S. companies from the open bidding process while keeping it open to European Union (EU) companies. - Read an email referencing a municipality that has implemented a "Canada First" policy by banning U.S. companies from bidding on municipal contracts, and expressed support for taking a similar approach in the City Markham. - Expressed concern about banning U.S. companies with a significant presence in Canada.
+Staff confirmed that the City is currently abiding by the rules outlined in CETA (Comprehensive Economic and Trade Agreement) with the European Union and CFTA (Canadian Free Trade Agreement) and are not directly subject to the provisions of the Canada-United States-Mexico Agreement (CUSMA). - Thanked staff for the quick turnaround on the report and asked whether it would be possible to exclude U.S. companies from the open bidding process while keeping it open to European Union (EU) companies. - Read an email referencing a municipality that has implemented a "Canada First" policy by banning U.S. companies from bidding on municipal contracts, and expressed support for taking a similar approach in the City Markham. - Expressed concern about banning U.S. companies with a significant presence in Canada.
 Noted that the U.S. is the largest foreign investor in City of Markham, more so than in any other municipality, and that these companies have contributed to job creation and economic prosperity in the community.
 Suggested the need to carefully define the threshold and avoid excluding companies that operate locally and contribute to the local economy.